lotila/RoadConditionsDashboard/README.md

 A piece of software for monitoring how weather affects road maintenance and condition.

-Link to prototype designproject in Figma:
+Link to prototype design project in Figma:
 [PrototypeDesign](https://www.figma.com/file/A3VuGjqxbROXrJS2WUY8wV/UI-Proto-0.1)